official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 which would be tackled “in the same way” as the unprecedented “indictment” against Usama Bin Laden published in October 2001.[^28]

-[^24] Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^24]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown [^25] Public hearing, 19 January 2011, page 34.
+The Burden of Power: Countdown
+[^25]: Public hearing, 19 January 2011, page 34.
-[^26] Minute McKane to Manning, 19 February 2002, ‘Papers for the Prime Minister’.
+[^26]: Minute McKane to Manning, 19 February 2002, ‘Papers for the Prime Minister’.
-[^27]  The Observer, 24 February 2002, Blair and Bush to plot war on Iraq.
+[^27]:  The Observer, 24 February 2002, Blair and Bush to plot war on Iraq.
-[^28] Paper No.10, 4 October 2001, ‘Responsibility for the Terrorist Atrocities in the United States, 11 September 2001’.
+[^28]: Paper No.10, 4 October 2001, ‘Responsibility for the Terrorist Atrocities in the United States, 11 September 2001’.

 398

-The Report of the Iraq Inquiry68.
-The Observer article also suggested that Iraq’s nuclear capabilities included investigating a way to launch “dirty” nuclear bombs – unsophisticated devices which would nevertheless wreak havoc if used.
+68. The Observer article also suggested that Iraq’s nuclear capabilities included investigating a way to launch “dirty” nuclear bombs – unsophisticated devices which would nevertheless wreak havoc if used.